thomasstep/site-analytics/README.md

     ...
   }
   - Adds to the site's statistics
-  - Could use `Host` header to determine which site should get credit or the site's ID
+  - Could use `Host` header to determine which site should get credit or the site's ID (future)
 - `GET` `/sites/{id}/stats`
   - Query parameters: start date, end date
   - Reads the site's statistics for given days